yahcut/RBF/README.md

 # RBF
-This is the python code to perform Rapid Building Backdating Footprint method.
+This is the python code to perform Rapid Building Backdating Footprint, a backdating approach proposed by article:
+**A Straightforward Building Footprints Backdating Approach to Evaluate Land**

-To run this code, you need to install several libraries using pip or conda, including rasterio, geopandas, numpy, shapely, and sklearn.
+To run this code, you need to install several libraries using pip or conda, including _rasterio_, _geopandas_, _numpy_, _shapely_, and _sklearn_.
 You need contemporary building data, validation dataset, and built-up mask layers.

 Building dataset them could be obtained from: